 ).
-It operates some 960 Children's Place stores, primarily in malls and outlet centers throughout the US and about 130 stores in Canada.
+It operates some 960 Children's Place stores, primarily in malls and outlet centers throughout the US and Puerto Rico, as well as nearly 135 stores in Canada.
+It has more than 70 international stores operated by franchise partners.
 It also sells apparel online.
-The Children's Place outfits children from newborn to 12 years old in its own brand of value-priced apparel, shoes, and accessories, most of which is produced by manufacturers in China (38%), followed by Bangladesh, Cambodia, and Vietnam.
-The Children's Place was founded in 1988.
+The Children's Place outfits children from newborn to 12 years old in its own brand of value-priced apparel, shoes, and accessories, most of which is produced by manufacturers.
+About 85% of its sales come from stores in the US.

-Sales & Marketing
+Sales and Marketing

 The company targets its best customers with direct mail to build its brand and loyalty.
 The children's retailer spent $30.9 million on advertising in fiscal 2015 (ended January 2015), down from $33.8 million and $37.1 million in fiscal years 2014 and 2013, respectively.